-Some years ago, the late Nobel prize-winning Dr. Albert Schweitzer was asked by a reporter, “Doctor, what’s wrong with men today?”
+“Some years ago, the late Nobel prize-winning Dr. Albert Schweitzer was asked by a reporter, “Doctor, what’s wrong with men today?”
 The great doctor was silent a moment, and then he said, “Men simply don’t think!”

-It’s about this that I want to talk with you.
+“It’s about this that I want to talk with you.
 We live today in a golden age.
 This is an era that humanity has looked forward to, dreamed of, and worked toward for thousands of years.
 We live in the richest era that ever existed on the face of the earth … a land of abundant opportunity for everyone.

-However, if you take 100 individuals who start even at the age of 25, do you have any idea what will happen to those men and women by the time they’re 65?
+“However, if you take 100 individuals who start even at the age of 25, do you have any idea what will happen to those men and women by the time they’re 65?
 These 100 people believe they’re going to be successful.
 They are eager toward life, there is a certain sparkle in their eye, an erectness to their carriage, and life seems like a pretty interesting adventure to them.

-But by the time they’re 65, only one will be rich, four will be financially independent, five will still be working, and 54 will be broke — depending on others for life’s necessities.
+“But by the time they’re 65, only one will be rich, four will be financially independent, five will still be working, and 54 will be broke — depending on others for life’s necessities.

-Only five out of 100 make the grade!
+“Only five out of 100 make the grade!
 Why do so many fail?
 What has happened to the sparkle that was there when they were 25?
 What has become of the dreams, the hopes, the plans … and why is there such a large disparity between what these people intended to do and what they actually accomplished?

 The Strangest Secret is a book and also an audio recording.
-Both are worth returning to frequently.
+The Strangest Secret was published in 1958.

 (The more things change…)